Sexual Assault Support Services

 - Continue to work with Aboriginal service providers to develop the Aboriginal sexual assault service model and build evidence base about what works for Aboriginal communities.

-- A comprehensive sexual assault strategy will be developed, informed by victim survivors and developed in partnership with the sexual assault and family violence sector.
-As part of Victoria’s recovery from COVID-19, the Government has also announced $8.1 million to build the sexual assault and family violence workforce, supporting coordination of up to 240 traineeships across the state.
+- As part of Victoria’s recovery from COVID-19, the Government has also announced $8.1 million to build the sexual assault and family violence workforce, supporting coordination of up to 240 traineeships across the state.

 What difference will we make?